Xilinx/brevitas/README.md

 In order to deploy the model efficiently, we have to export it to an inference framework/toolchain first.

 Being a research training library that informs the development of inference toolchains, Brevitas supports more quantization schems than what can be currently accelerated efficiently by supported inference frameworks.
-A neural network with 3 bits weights and floating-point activations is one of those scenarios that in practice is currently hard to take advantage.
+A neural network with 3 bits weights and floating-point activations is one of those scenarios that in practice is currently hard to take advantage of.
 In order to make it practical, we want to quantize activations and biases too.

 ### Low-precision integer-only LeNet